wmacevoy/latex-docker/README.md

 bin/latex-docker-setup
 ```

-This rebuilds the container and creates a number of symbolic links in your `bin` folder to all the texlive commands in your latex container.
-These symbolic link files are all appended to the .gitignore file in bin if not already present.
+This rebuilds the container and creates a number of symbolic links in your `bin` folder to all the texlive commands found in the container `PATH`.
+These link files are appended to `bin/.gitignore` if not already present.

 With the links you can run texlive commands directly, like